-- (2) By motion.
-In a civil case, when there is no substitute counsel, designated counsel may withdraw upon motion to the Court bearing proof of service upon all parties, including the client, and containing the following: - (a) a (1) statement that designated counsel intends to withdraw; - (b) (2) a showing of good cause for withdrawing; and - (c)(a) the name, attorney-registration number, street address, e-mail address, and telephone number of substitute counsel or, if none, (3) the name, street address, e-mail address, and telephone number of the party represented by designated counsel. - (b) By notice.
+- (a) By motion.
+In a civil case, when there is no substitute counsel, designated counsel may withdraw upon motion to the Court bearing proof of service upon all parties, including the client, and containing the following: (1) statement that designated counsel intends to withdraw; (2) a showing of good cause for withdrawing; and (3) the name, street address, e-mail address, and telephone number of the party represented by designated counsel. - (b) By notice.
 In a civil appeal, when there is substitute counsel, substitute counsel shall file a notice of substitution.